zer0byte/ecppt-notes/ECPPT/system-security/buffer-overflows.md

 #### 5.4 Stack Canary and SafeSEH
 Another security implementation that has been developed during the years is the Stack Canary (a.k.a.
 Stack cookie).

-The term canary comes from the [canary in a coal mine](https://en.wiktionary.org/wiki/canary_in_a_coal_mine), and its purpose is to modify almost all t he function's prologue and epilogue instructions in order to place a small random integer value (canary) right before the return instruction, and detect if a buffer overflow occurs.
+The term canary comes from the [canary in a coal mine](https://en.wiktionary.org/wiki/canary_in_a_coal_mine), and its purpose is to modify almost all the function's prologue and epilogue instructions in order to place a small random integer value (canary) right before the return instruction, and detect if a buffer overflow occurs.

 As you may have known, most buffer overflows overwrite memory address location in the stack right before the return pointer this means that the canary value will be overwritten too.